-- 3. Credit Report.
-A current credit report covering all areas in which the Applicant has done business during the past ten years. - 4.1.
-Authorization for Release of Information.
-A written authorization for the FAA and all aviation or aeronautical commissions, administrators, or departments of all states in which the Applicant has engaged in aviation business to supply the County with all information in their files relating to the Applicant or its operation.
+If requested by the County, the Applicant shall submit to the County, together with such other documents and information as the County may request, a written authorization to the FAA and all aviation or aeronautical commissions, administrators, or departments of all states in which the Applicant has engaged in aviation business to supply the County with all information in their files relating to the Applicant or its operation.
 The Applicant shall execute such forms, releases and discharges as may be requested by any of those commissions, administrators, or departments.